 Open and Transparent Government expands upon the principles of full disclosure of information from the government to its citizens, established in the Freedom of Information Act, to further provide a culture in which agencies are responsible for reporting their plans, successes and failures to the citizens they serve.
 The Department of Defense (DoD) is committed to the Open Government initiative and FOIA is at the core of government transparency at the DoD.

-Under the authority of the DoD Chief FOIA Officer, Mr. Peter Levine, Deputy Chief Management Officer (DCMO), Office of the Secretary of Defense, the Oversight & Coompliance Directorate Transparency Office is responsible for the formulation and implementation of Freedom of Information Act Policy for the Department of Defense.
+Under the authority of the DoD Chief FOIA Officer, Mr. David Tillotson III, Assistant Deputy Chief Management Officer (ADCMO), Office of the Secretary of Defense, the Oversight & Compliance Directorate, Defense Privacy, Civil Liberties, Transparency Division is responsible for the formulation and implementation of Freedom of Information Act Policy for the Department of Defense.